 One of the most unique, unpredictable, and totally fun aspects of my job is the process of treasure hunting.
-I travel California, the United States, and the entire world looking for stones and complete jewelry pieces that fit my particular vision: old world grandeur and craftsmanship, sweet stones with beautiful hues and great history, pieces that are unique and beautiful.
+I travel California, the United States, and the entire world looking for stones and complete jewelry pieces that fit my particular vision: old world grandeur and craftsmanship, sweet stones and Gemstone jewelry with beautiful hues and great history, pieces that are unique and beautiful.

 I sat down with one of my staff to shed some light on what makes my offerings different and what goes into finding the unique gemstones and pieces of jewelry that I bring to the table.
 Here are my comments:

 What’s your philosophy when you are out looking for merchandise?

 AJ: I’m looking for the most unique, sweetest merchandise available.
 Intriguing old stones.
 Beautiful flat cuts.
 Mesmerizing colors.
 Everything must be unique and separate itself from what’s commonly out there.
 I’m not interested in merely “pretty” or something I know I can sell.
 It has to grab my attention and not let go.
 It has to be special.

 What are the biggest challenges you encounter when treasure hunting?